skim314/ME405.github.io/README.md

 | col 2 is      | centered      |   $12 |
 | zebra stripes | are neat      |    $1 |

-The outer pipes (|) are optional, and you don't need to make the raw Markdown line up prettily.
-You can also use inline Markdown.

 Markdown | Less | Pretty
 --- | --- | ---